plai-group/admin-info/Tuition Policy.md

 1. Accept all available awards
 2. Submit the [Tuition Reimbursement Form](https://forms.gle/ekwrp7Cb64LNSmSH6)
 3. Ensure you pay your tuition and fees on time to avoid late fees ([Payment Due Dates](https://vancouver.calendar.ubc.ca/fees/policies-fees#15539-pay-and-due))

+Your stipend will be increased proportionally to your costs.

 ## Resources